Australian Cattle Dogs

 Blue Heelers

 Coat Color: Blue Heelers, also known as Blue Australian Cattle Dogs, have a coat color that is predominantly blue or blue mottled.
 The blue coloration can vary in intensity and may have patches or speckles.
-Similar to Red Heelers, Blue Heelers can also have black or tan markings on their coat.
+Similar to Red Heelers, a Blue Heeler puppy can also have black or tan markings on their coat.

 Queensland Heelers